-Agora collects personal data in various ways, in particular:
+However, Agora collects personal data in a variety of ways, including the following:

 - We collect personal data via the Services, for example when you send us an enquiry via a contact form on our websites, an email, a phone call, when you register for an account in order to access calls for tenders or our document exchange platform, when you respond to our calls for tenders, our purchasing or recruitment procedures.

-- We also collect personal data when you give us your business card, send us a letter by post or when you submit an enquiry to us by any other means.
+- We also collect personal data when you give us your business card or any other document you provide to us, when you send us an email or a letter or when you submit a request by any other means.

-- We collect personal data through other sources, for example: databases accessible to the public, joint business partners.
+- We collect personal information from other sources, for example: publicly available databases, business partners or joint contacts.

 Use of personal data